Your specialized wholesaler importer and manufacturer. Since 1981. Own production in Asia

-Sodalite - Meaning and Effect
+Stone of the Month April 2025: Sodalite - Meaning and Effect

-Sodalite supports to stay true to yourself and your guidelinesn.
+Sodalite supports to stay true to yourself and your guidelines.
 The pursuit and search for truth is the central theme of the blue stone.
 Awareness is strengthened so that things can be seen more clearly.
 Sodalite thus conveys idealism and facilitates standing up for one's own deep convictions, so that plans receive the still necessary kick, perhaps also a small but necessary correction.

 Origin of the name Sodalite and synonyms